It was summer of 2017. I was moving from Los Angeles to San Diego.

 It was sometimes difficult to find open restaurants because it was Ramadan.
 But the locals are understanding to visitors and in the big cities, restaurants and stores sell tourists both wine and hookah.
 And it really was special to experience Ramadan culture and its rituals.
 To see everyone break fast and kneel in prayer.
 It truly makes you appreciate the essentials of life.

 Even though I had my hesitations, I was so happy and proud that I traveled to Morocco.
-It’s a magnificent country with hot deserts and cool beaches; of amazing culture and warm people.
+It’s a magnificent country with hot deserts and breathtaking beaches; of amazing culture and warm people.

 The trip confirmed what I always believed: despite the evils in the world, there are more beautiful souls that shine brighter than all the darkness.